 The Executive Secretary of the SADC Secretariat has overall responsibility for the management of the Secretariat, supported by two deputies.
 The Executive Secretary also directly manages:

-- Directorate: Organ on Politics, Defence and Security Cooperation - together with the head of the Organ Troika is an instrument for ensuring and supporting the political and socio-economic security and safety ofthe Southern African region.
+- Directorate: Organ on Politics, Defence and Security Affairs - together with the head of the Organ Troika is an instrument for ensuring and supporting the political and socio-economic security and safety ofthe Southern African region.

 - Gender Unit – tasked with mainstreaming gender perspectives and concerns in all SADC policies, plans and programmes

 - Internal Audit Unit & Risk Management – an internal, independent and objective oversight unit tasked evaluating and improving the effectiveness of SADC's risk management, control, and governance processes.